Minimizing distortions within panorama

-When evaluating the quality of panoramas, either directly in NavVis IVION or within the data produced by NavVis processing tools, distortions of objects captured can be seen occasionally.
+When evaluating the quality of panoramas, distortions of objects captured can be seen occasionally.
 This article describes the reasoning for this issue as well as best practices to manage it.

 Pre-requisites

-Ensure that your NavVis System Software (VLX or M6) and the Processing Software are updated regularly to benefit from all improvements to the User Interface and algorithms of NavVis software products.
+Ensure that your NavVis System Software in your NavVis device and the Processing Software are updated regularly to benefit from all improvements to the User Interface and algorithms of NavVis software products.

 Analysis of Distortions